British Wildlife Watching Guide | Spot Wildlife Year Round

 Where to see red kites in the UK

 Due to large and successful conservation efforts, you can now see red kites across England, Scotland and Wales.
-Club Site staff have been lucky enough to see this magnificent bird on Horsley, Verwood, Wyeside, Rhandirmwyn, Theobalds Park, Oban, Llanystumdwy, Clent Hills, Boroughbridge and Drayton Manor Club Sites.
+Club Site staff have been lucky enough to see this magnificent bird on Horsley, Verwood, Wyeside, Rhandirmwyn, Theobalds Park, Oban, Llanystumdwy, Clent Hills and Boroughbridge Club Sites.

 Those are just a few of the fascinating species that we're lucky enough to have in the UK.
 Why not try your hand at birdwatching around our club sites?
 Or, head off to view more holiday advice and inspiration.